R-N/simta-frontend/README.md

 npm install
 npm run serve
 ```

+This frontend app by default uses http://localhost:5000 for the backend address.
+Set VUE_APP_BACKEND_ADDRESS environment variable to change it.

 When diploying this, you need to set the project root to the simta folder.